chungg/traquer/README.md

 - cargo bench

 ## types of indicators

+Indicators often behave quite similarly depending on window size and classfication/api may change (if egregiously wrong).

 ### momentum
-Indicators where crossing a threshold (zero line, signal line, etc...) may signify opportunities.
-These thresholds may be: a signal line, zero lines, upper/lower value bounds, etc...
+Provides technical indicators that measures the rate of change or speed of price movement of a security.
+In the context of this library, these indicators are typically range bound and/or centred around zero.
+These often begin to show trend the larger the smoothing.

 ### trend
 Indicators where the direction may signify opportunities.
-The slope and trajectory of the indicator are more important than the actual value.
+The slope and trajectory of the indicator are more important than the magnitude of the resulting value.

 ### volatility
 Indicators that measure the price movement, regardless of direction.
 In essence, it is